IBM/teaching-your-monolith-to-dance/docs/common/setup.md

   ![Workshop assignment](images/Initial.jpg)

-- After submitting successfully, the _Congratuations_ page similar to the following should be displayed:
+- After submitting successfully, the _Congratulations_ page similar to the following should be displayed:

   ![Workshop cluster assigned](images/assignment.jpg)